Wallace and Gromit: The Bogey Man Review – Introduction

 Wallace and Gromit: The Bogey Man represents the fourth and final episode of the series made by Telltale Games who are responsible for bringing back Monkey Island and the Sam and Max games (in terms of releasing new games).
 Up until this episode, the season has been quite self-contained with only passing references to past episodes.
 The Bogey Man picks up right where Muzzled! left off though.
 So, before playing this episode, it's definitely recommended that the third episode is played first, if not the entire series in the correct order.

-Wallace and Gromit: The Bogey Man Review - The Story
+Wallace and Gromit: The Bogey Man Review – The Story (4 out of 5)

 When you start the game, the titles will roll and during them, a newspaper will be focused on.
 An image of Wallace kneeling and 'supposedly' proposing to Felicity Flitt, his next-door neighbor, is the focus.
 At the end of the previous episode, Wallace had knelt down to pick up something off the floor and this is what led to Felicity thinking he was proposing.
 This is the starting point of the story, as Wallace wants to try and get out of the marriage.